Detroit: 21st century, bankruptcy and redevelopment

+Michigan took control of Detroit's government after the city faced a $327 million deficit and over $14 billion in debt.
+Governor Rick Snyder declared a financial emergency in March 2013, and the city was relying on bond money to stay afloat, with unpaid days off for workers.
+Underfunded services and failed turnaround efforts led to the appointment of an emergency manager.
+In June 2013, Detroit defaulted on $2.5 billion in debt, and on July 18, it became the largest U.S. city to file for bankruptcy.
+Detroit exited bankruptcy in December 2014, cutting $7 billion in debt and investing $1.7 billion in services.
+The Detroit Institute of Arts, holding over 60,000 artworks worth billions, became a private organization to help fund the city's recovery after legal battles.

+Post-bankruptcy, efforts to improve city services included replacing non-functional street lights with 65,000 LED lights, making Detroit the largest U.S. city with all LED street lighting by 2016.
+Neighborhood revitalization continued, with volunteer renovation projects and urban gardening movements.
+In 2011, the Port Authority Passenger Terminal opened, with the riverwalk connecting Hart Plaza to the Renaissance Center.

 One symbol of the city's decades-long decline, the Michigan Central Station, was long vacant.
 The city renovated it with new windows, elevators and facilities, completing the work in December 2015.
 In 2018, Ford Motor Company purchased the building and plans to use it for mobility testing with a potential return of train service.
 Several other landmark buildings have been privately renovated and adapted as condominiums, hotels, offices, or for cultural uses.
-Detroit is mentioned as a city of renaissance and has reversed many of the trends of the prior decades.
+Detroit was mentioned as a city of renaissance and has reversed many of the trends of the prior decades.

-The city has also seen a rise in gentrification.
-In downtown, for example, the construction of Little Caesars Arena brought with it new, high class shops and restaurants up and down Woodward Ave.
-Office tower and condominium construction has led to an influx of wealthy families, but also a displacement of long-time residents and culture.
+The city has seen a rise in gentrification in some neighborhoods.
+In downtown, for example, the construction of Little Caesars Arena brought with it high class shops and restaurants along Woodward Avenue.
+Office tower and condominium construction has led to an influx of wealthy families but also a displacement of long-time residents and culture.
 Areas outside of downtown and other recently revived areas have an average household income of about 25% less than the gentrified areas, a gap that is continuing to grow.
-Rents and cost of living in these gentrified areas rise every year, pushing minorities and the poor out, causing more and more racial disparity and separation in the city.
-In 2019, the cost of a one-bedroom loft in Rivertown reached $300,000, with a five-year sale price change of over 500% and average income rising by 18%.
+Since 2011 property developers have revitalized abandoned or underutilized properties in downtown into budget as well as luxury residences.
+Office, retail, and hospitality conversions have sparked a visible population growth in downtown Detroit and in 2024 Detroit had outpaced all other Michigan cities.

 Geography

 Metropolitan area

-Detroit is the center of a three-county urban area (with a population of 3,734,090 within an area of 1337 sqmi according to the 2010 United States Census), six-county metropolitan statistical area (population of 4,296,250 in an area of 3913 sqmi as of the 2010 census), and a nine-county Combined Statistical Area (population of 5.3 million within 5814 sqmi as of 2010).
+Detroit is the center of a three-county urban area (with a population of 3,734,090 within an area of 1337 sqmi according to the 2010 United States census), six-county metropolitan statistical area (population of 5,322,219 in an area of 3913 sqmi as of the 2010 census), and a nine-county Combined Statistical Area (population of 5.3 million within 5814 sqmi as of 2010).